-1197 may take whatever action he/she deems appropriate so as not to disadvantage 1198 either party, and report such action to the County Board.
-1199 200 The County Board shall give due deference to the decision and recommendation h. !201 of the Impartial Hearing Officer and his/her decision shall not be overturned 202 unless the Board finds by a simple majority vote that: (1) the hearing was not 203 conducted fairly, (2) there was fraud or corruption on the part of the impartial hearing examiner officer, or (3) the impartial hearing examiner officer made an 204 !205 error in fact or law.
-206 :207 i.
-In the event the County Board does not sustain the Impartial Hearing Officer's decision, then the Board may render a new decision and remedy, or take other 1208 !209 action as appropriate.
-210 :211 j.
-The County Board Chair shall prepare and sign a written determination !212 reflecting the County Board decision.
-The County Board Chair may enlist the !213 assistance of the Corporation Counsel in preparing the determination.
-A copy of 214 the determination will be provided to the employee within ten (10) calendar days !215 following the County Board's decision.
-216 217 The County Board's decision is final and may not be appealed. k.
-218 219 18.807 Grievances of Termination.
-220 !221 All grievances regarding termination shall be initiated at the third step of the grievance 222! procedure.
-223 224 SECTION 9 !225 !226 TRANSACTIONS AND RECORDS MANAGEMENT :227 !228 18.901 Policy. !229 !230 The development and maintenance of an effective personnel transaction procedure and 231 personnel records management system is essential to a sound personnel program.
-All !232 appointments, separations, and other personnel transactions shall be made on forms !233 designated by the Human Resources Director.
-The primary purpose of these systems and !234 procedures shall be to: 235 :236 (a) Establish and maintain clear lines of authority for the processing of personnel 237 transactions and management of personnel records.
-238 239 (b) Establish and maintain uniform, easily accessible and complete employment 240 records of all County employees and employee transactions.
-241 242 The Payroll Unit shall convert data from personnel transactions to payroll records and 243 shall maintain cumulative records of vacation, overtime, sick leave, and payroll deductions.
-Payroll records and data shall be developed in cooperation with the Human 244 Resources Director and Finance Director to provide current and meaningful personnel and :245 :246 position information, summaries and statistics. !247 !248 All employees shall be responsible for notifying their supervisor of any changes, which :249 affect their personal status.
-250 251 18.902 Public Inspection. :252 253 Information as to the name, class title and salary of employees and former employees is :254 available for public inspection at times in accordance with procedures prescribed by the Human Resources Director.
-Other information shall be considered confidential and shall 255 :256 be available as authorized by State and Federal law.
-257 :258
+- h.
+The County Board shall give due deference to the decision and recommendation of the Impartial Hearing Officer and his/her decision shall not be overturned unless the Board finds by a simple majority vote that: (1) the hearing was not conducted fairly, (2) there was fraud or corruption on the part of the hearing officer, or (3) the hearing officer made an error in fact or law. - i.
+In the event the County Board does not sustain the Impartial Hearing Officer's decision, then the Board may render a new decision and remedy, or take other action as appropriate. - j.
+The County Board Chair shall prepare and sign a written determination reflecting the County Board decision.
+The County Board Chair may enlist the assistance of the Corporation Counsel in preparing the determination.
+A copy of the determination will be provided to the employee within ten (10) calendar days following the County Board's decision. - k.
+The County Board's decision is final and may not be appealed.

+Grievance of Termination

+All grievances regarding termination shall be initiated at the third step of the grievance procedure.

+Section 9: Transactions and Records Management

+Policy 18.901

+The development and maintenance of an effective personnel transaction procedure and personnel records management system is essential to a sound personnel program.
+All appointments, separations, and other personnel transactions shall be made on forms designated by the Human Resources Director. primary purpose of these systems and procedures shall be to:

+- Establish and maintain clear lines of authority for the processing of personnel (a). transactions and management of personnel records. - Establish and maintain uniform, easily accessible and complete employment (a) records of all County employees and employee transactions.

+The Payroll Unit shall convert data from personnel transactions to payroll records and shall maintain cumulative records of vacation, overtime, sick leave, and payroll deductions.
+Payroll records and data shall be developed in cooperation with the Human Resources Director and Finance Director to provide current and meaningful personnel and position information, summaries and statistics.

+All employees shall be responsible for notifying their supervisor of any changes, which affect their personal status.

+Public Inspection 18.902

+Information as to the name, class title and salary of employees and former employees is available for public inspection at times in accordance with procedures prescribed by the Human Resources Director.
+Other information shall be considered confidential and shall be available as authorized by State and Federal law.